ritual-net/infernet-monorepo/infernet_services/services/ezkl_proof_service/README.md

 The shape of the witness input data and output data is dependent on the proving artifacts (i.e. the model input and output and proof settings).
 We use the infernet-ml library for encoding and decoding vectors, which requires the specification of a shape, DataType, and flattened array of data for each vector.

-**Please Note**: The examples below assume that you have an infernet node running locally on port `4000`.
+**Please Note**: The examples below assume that you have an Infernet Node running locally on port `4000`.

 === "Python"